There are many vegetable garden problems that can plague the average gardener. Fortunately, there are also easy solutions to those problems.

 - You soil is really lacking in nutrients.
 If you plant in heavy clay soil, you’ll have germination problems, for sure!
 Keeping a compost pile going and adding compost to your soil can really improve germination rates for your seeds.

-Plants that Tastes Bitter
+Plants that Tastes Bitter and have bolted

 Many plants will bolt and go to seed.
 This is normally caused when the temperatures are hotter than is ideal for the particular plant.
 It is the plant’s survival mechanism.
 The plant knows that death is the end is near and it is producing seeds for the next generation.